 The only problem is, it looks like their website is not optimized for mobile use.
 I can say that because as you can see in the photo, you will have to zoom in just to read the content properly.

-So that leads me to believe it will be the same thing with their paid surveys and focus groups.
+So it will be the same thing with their paid surveys and focus groups.